About Social and Emotional Development

 Kids with strong social and emotional skills are confident communicators.
 They have a sense of who they are, both their strengths and limitations.
 They can identify their emotions and actively manage those emotions in a constructive way.
+They appreciate that every individual is different and unique and they watch for social cues, nonverbal and verbal, to respond in healthy, constructive ways to others.
 They know how to build and maintain friendships with peers and relationships with adults.
+They learn that they can better understand themselves when they learn from others who are different than they are.
 They can play and problem solve collaboratively.
 And they can evaluate the consequences of a decision and make responsible choices based on that evaluation.
 Parents can be confident that when our children are at school, at summer camp, or involved in a community project, they have the skills to relate to others in ways that are caring, constructive, and contributing.
 And when our children are faced with difficult decisions, they are equipped with the tools to think through the consequences of their actions, empathize with others involved, and ultimately make a responsible choice.

 Much of what children learn from their parents is through modeling.
 They learn through our actions and choices.
-Developing social and emotional skills is a continual lifelong learning process.
+Developing social and emotional skills with an equity and inclusion lens is a continual lifelong learning process.
 We can always become more empathetic, practice patience, improve our response to conflict situations, and deepen our listening and reflection abilities.
 Just being more aware of ourselves as social and emotional models for our kids can impact our choices and reactions to day-to-day situations.

 What are the critical social and emotional skills kids need to learn?